TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lab.md

 ## Create a program that simulates a [Magic 8-Ball]

-1. Store all of the 8-Ball's possible responses (shown below) in a list
+1. Have the program prompt the user to ask the Magic 8-Ball a question
-2. Have the program prompt the user to ask the Magic 8-Ball a question
+2. Then return and print a random response.
-3. Then return and print a random response.
+3. Use `if` and `elif` to statements to decide which response to give the user based on a random number.

 ### Magic 8-Ball Response Examples